boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 * The maven property `version.clean.plugin` was changed to `version.maven.clean.plugin` causing the `*-deploy/pom.xml`
   to be invalid
 * The specification of private PyPI repositories has been changed from prior releases.
+* The specification of Helm publishing repositories has been changed from prior releases.
 * The Kafka home directory in the **aissemble-kafka** image has changed from _/opt/kafka_ to _/opt/bitnami/kafka_

 # Known Issues